reversed-digital/theme-system/README.md

 Theme system is a libary that combines the benefits of utility class libraries like [https://tailwindcss.com/](https://tailwindcss.com/) with the DX of css-in-js libraries like Styled Components or Emotion combined with styled-system.

 At [Reversed](https://www.thinkreversed.com) we make heavy use of both styled-components and styled-system.
-It offers a great DX but comes at a cost, since each `Box` component and `styled.div` call is adding bytes to the JS bundle and these styles are inserted during runtime.
+It offers a great DX but comes at a cost, since each `Box` component and `styled.div` call adds bytes to the JS bundle and these styles are inserted during runtime.
 We've looked for alternatives and found [Linaria](https://linaria.now.sh/) which looks great.
 It's mainly the same API as styled-components, but extracts styles to static css.
 On the other hand we've looked at [https://tailwindcss.com/](https://tailwindcss.com/), which is gaining a lot of attention and rightfully so.

 We didn't want to lose our `Box` component though and wanted the freedom of our own design system.
-So we've build _Theme System_.
-Theme-System combines best of both worlds; it creates a fixed set of utility-clases for maximum reusability but with the DX of styled-system props.
+So we've build Theme System.
+Theme-System combines best of both worlds; it creates a fixed set of utility-clases for maximum reusability with the DX of styled-system props.

 ## How to install

-Run `yarn add theme-system@next`
+Run `yarn add theme-system@latest`

 ## Get started

 For a working example with next.js & linaria, please check the examples folder.

-Create a theme system config file, for example `theme-system.ts`, inside this file, create the utility classes and parser using `createThemeSystem` function.
+Create a theme system config file, for example `theme-system.ts`, inside this file, create the utility classes and parser using the `createThemeSystem` function.
 The `createThemeSystem` function accepts a single theme object and return an object with three properties.

 Your theme object should look like this: